SirwanAfifi/sirwanafifi.github.io/_posts/2019-03-07-Hosting-WCF-Service.md

 ---
 layout: post
-title: Hosting a WCF Services as a Windows Service Using Topshelf
+title: Hosting a WCF Service as a Windows Service Using Topshelf
 tags: C# WCF
 ---
 You might be wondering why I am blogging about WCF.
 Is it still relevant?
 This is part of a legacy WCF project, and I am responsible for adding some functionalities to it, I like it though.
 By the way, it's been a long time since it went out of fashion, but many large enterprise applications still use it.